The Idea

 The Product

-Our product, Kassi, is an online service for sharing goods and favors in local communities.
-The idea is that any group can start their own community in Kassi.
+Our product, Sharetribe, is an online service for sharing goods and favors in local communities.
+The idea is that any group can start their own community in Sharetribe.
 The individual members can then list the stuff that they have at home and would be willing to lend to other members of the community.
 They can also offer their help in tasks that they enjoy doing, and offer ridesharing when they have empty space in their car.
 The platform also supports selling and buying old items and arranging accommodation.

-The business model will be based on different options of hosted Kassi service.
+The business model will be based on different options of hosted Sharetribe service.
 In future there will be a limited free version for small groups but the options will scale to large communities with demanding customization needs.

 The Vision